fabioalves98/IntelChair/docs/docs/index.md

 ## How does it work technically?

 All the information about implementation details can be consulted in the [architecture](architecture.md) page.

+## What where our achievements?

+You can check videos and description of our tests in the [results](results.md) page.

 ## How can I contribute?